Keith Ellison

 Born and raised in Detroit, Michigan, Ellison moved to Minnesota for law school.
-In 2002, he was elected to the Minnesota House and served two terms.
-After longtime U.S. Representative Martin Olav Sabo announced his retirement, Ellison announced his candidacy for Congress in the 2006 election.
-He won the race and was reelected five times.
+In 2002, he was elected to the Minnesota House, where he served two terms before being elected to Congress in 2006.
 His district included Minneapolis, the state's largest city, and its inner-ring suburbs.
 In Congress, Ellison was a vice-chair of the Congressional Progressive Caucus and a chief deputy whip.
 He also sat on the House Committee on Financial Services.
 Ellison was the first Muslim elected to Congress and the first African American representative from Minnesota.

-Ellison's profile was raised when he ran for chair of the Democratic National Committee in November 2016, gaining support from progressive groups and U.S. Senators Bernie Sanders and Chuck Schumer.
+Ellison's profile was raised when he ran for chair of the Democratic National Committee in November 2016, gaining support from progressive groups and U.S. senators Bernie Sanders and Chuck Schumer.
 His candidacy prompted renewed scrutiny of his past statements and affiliation with the Nation of Islam, which drew criticism from some moderate Democrats.
 Ellison lost to former Secretary of Labor Tom Perez, who subsequently appointed Ellison deputy chair, a decision approved by unanimous voice vote of DNC members.

-In the summer of 2018, Ellison announced that he would not seek reelection to Congress, and would run for Minnesota attorney general.
-He won the Democratic primary and defeated nominee Republican Doug Wardlow in the general election, becoming the first African American elected to partisan statewide office in Minnesota, as well as the first Muslim in the U.S. to win statewide office.
-He was reelected in 2022.
+Ellison won the 2018 Minnesota Attorney General election, defeating Republican nominee Doug Wardlow and becoming the first African American elected to partisan statewide office in Minnesota and the first Muslim in the U.S. to win statewide office.
+He was reelected in 2022 with 50.4% of the vote.